An Education for All

-Zaytuna College does not participate in federal or state-sponsored grant or loan programs.
+Zaytuna College does not participate in federal or state sponsored grant or loan programs.
 Students may apply for financial aid from the College.
 The College offers two types of aid, which are awarded based on specific criteria: merit-based scholarships and need-based grants (zakat).

 Zaytuna College awards merit aid according to a student’s academic record.
 Any student in the BA Classes of 2022-2025 and MA Classes of 2022-2023 (current students) who have a cumulative GPA of 3.7 are eligible to apply for a merit scholarship.
 Incoming BA students (Class of 2026 and later) and MA students (Class of 2024 and later) with a cumulative GPA of 3.8 or above may apply for a merit scholarship.

 Need-based grants are awarded on a scale depending on the student’s and (if applicable) parents’ income and assets.
 Zaytuna College designed its need-based grants to ensure that all qualified students can attend the College, while asking that they, with their families, contribute what they are reasonably able to pay toward their education.
 Because Zaytuna College awards grants, the amounts awarded to applicants are not to be repaid to the college.

 Anyone that is offered a need-based grant for undergraduate studies is automatically offered need-based aid for the Summer Arabic Intensive.

 We are frequently asked, “Are there scholarship and financial aid opportunities?”
 The answer is a resounding yes!
 The College offers merit-based scholarships and need-based grants (zakat).